garado/evtol-sim/.github/README.md

 The simulator generates three types of reports.

-1. **Mode distribution** - reports percentage of time that each aircraft type is in each mode.
+1. **Mode distribution** - reports percentage of time that each aircraft is in each mode.
+Keeping track of mode stats makes calculating per-type stats easy.
 2. **Step stats** - reports per-vehicle statistics for a single timestep in the simulation.
 Most useful for debugging.
 3. **Per-type stats** - as requested in the problem description.